Typhoenix/ansible-refractor/ansible-refractor.md

 We now have our nice and clean dev environment, so let us put it aside and configure 2 new Web Servers as uat.
 We could write tasks to configure Web Servers in the same playbook, but it would be too messy, instead, we will use a dedicated role to make our configuration reusable.

 - Launch 2 fresh EC2 instances using RHEL 8 image, we will use them as our uat servers, so give them names accordingly - Web1-UAT and Web2-UAT.
+  >dont forget to open ports 80 and 8080
 - To create a role, you must create a directory called roles/, relative to the playbook file or in /etc/ansible/ directory.
 There are two ways how you can create this folder structure: